 London-Middlesex is in the Red/Control category of the Provincial Keeping Ontario Safe and Open framework.
 A number of City facilities have reopened to the public for in-person programs and services.

-To support London businesses in the next phase of the Province’s reopening, the City of London has established a Back to Business (B2B) action team and intake portal.
+To support London businesses during the COVID-19 pandemic, the City of London has established a Back to Business (B2B) action team and intake portal.
 B2B is a temporary initiative designed to provide rapid and flexible responses to business’ requests associated with reopening.

 Back to Business brings together city staff from permitting, bylaw enforcement, parking, roads and transportation, business relations, planning, and the Clerk’s office, among others, with a goal of expediting requests so that businesses can get back to serving their customers safely.

 Since its launch on June 9, The City of London’s B2B team has assisted with requests for space allowance for curbside pick-up and sidewalk customer queues, as well as temporary measures using public space for expanded outdoor patios and merchandise displays.